Museum programs for younger patrons exist on many levels, are highly interactive, and can be customized to meet specific learning objectives.

 Following the merit badge requirements, Scouts participate in a series of six workshops.
 Successful completion of the activities will earn the Railroading Merit Badge.
 During this engaging program we learn about rail safety, how locomotives work, what freight trains carry, how to plan a train trip, railroad signaling, and the inner workings of the National Railroad Museum.

-Cub Scouts and Girl Scouts (juniors and above) are welcome to participate.
+Cub Scouts are welcome to participate.
 Activities can be applied toward completion of other awards, but will not count for the Railroading Merit Badge.

 Open to: all Boy Scouts and adult leaders